Clog dancing

 Welsh clog dancer on stage at the National Eisteddfod in Bodedern, 2017.

 Clog dancing is a form of step dance characterised by the wearing of inflexible, wooden soled clogs.
-Clog dancing developed into differing intricate forms both in Wales and also in the North of England.
+Clog dancing developed into differing intricate forms in Wales and in the North of England.
 Welsh clog dancing mainly originates from various slate mines where workers would compete against each other during work breaks.
 Northern English traditional clog dancing originates from Lancashire, Yorkshire, County Durham, Northumberland and the Lake District.

 Welsh and English clogs, with leather uppers and a sole cut from alder or sycamore were the regular, everyday footwear for working people all over Britain until the 1920s.
 Dancing clogs are close fitting which allows the dancer more control over the movements of their feet.
 English clogs with an iron or rubber protective layer on the sole are also worn for North West morris.

 The main focus of a step dancer is in the footwork: dancers can create many different types of sound using their feet alone.

 Clog dancing was often performed very casually, people would dance at home, in the pubs or in the street.
 The upper part of the body was kept relatively motionless so it required little space.

 A Welsh solo clog dancer extinguishing a candle using the sole edges of his clogs at the National Urdd Eisteddfod in Snowdonia (Eryri), 2012.

 In the 1800s, clog dancing competitions became popular.
 Large amounts of money could be won or lost on the clog competitions which were seen as a type of sport.
 Like modern-day jockeys, dancers would perform in colours which would have made them easy to identify.
 Both men and women danced in breeches which would have allowed their leg movements to be seen.
 Clog dancing was also performed on the stage.
 In the Victorian period clog dancing was a popular act in music halls or variety shows.
 Often people would wear special themed costumes as part of their act.
 The famous comedian Charlie Chaplin started his career in music halls as a clog dancer.